Understanding what happened: Update – Not a Cyber Attack

 Key Steps Organisations Should Take After a Cyber Attack

 Whether a cyber attack is confirmed or not, organisations should follow best practice to reduce risk and respond effectively.
-The Glasgow School of Art cyber attack highlights the need for proactive measures and a readiness to act.
+These kinds of cyber attacks highlight the need for proactive measures and a readiness to act.

 - Monitor for official confirmation: Stay informed by following trusted news sources and official statements.
 Avoid speculation and rely on verified information.